dannyhope/uxbrighton/2017/sponsor-pack.md

   2. Delegate & speaker lanyards - your logo around every attendees neck.
 Not just seen on the day, but also in all the conference photography and filming.
   3. After Party - help host our popular after party and we'll make sure everyone knows who to say cheers to!
   4. Videos - your logo at the start or end of each speaker talk.
 These will go on to our YouTube channel, and are publicly available.

+# Got something different in mind?
+Get in touch.

 ### 4 Star ★ ★ ★ ★